cachedpotato/Obsidian-vault/04 - Permanent Notes/P Value.md

 > The p value is the probability of obtaining test results as extreme as the result actually observed, under the assumption the null hypothesis is correct.

 In other words, p value measures the "extremity" of a given observation.
-If an observation has a p value of 0.05, it means there's 5% chance it would've occurred under the [[Hypothesis |null hypothesis]].
+If an observation has a p value of 0.05, it means there's 5% chance it would've occurred under the [[Statistical Hypothesis|null hypothesis]].

 ## Definition
 Consider an observed test statistic $t$ from an unknown distribution $T$.
 The p value $p$ is what the [[Prior Probability|prior probability]] would be of observing a statistic as extreme as $t$.